Best Western Historical Inn

 Containing the most authentic collection of pirate artifacts under one roof, the St. Augustine Pirate & Treasure Museum is one of northeastern Florida's most interesting attractions.
 Catch glimpses of artifacts once owned by real pirates, including Blackbeard's original firearm, a Jolly Roger flag, and Thomas Tew's original treasure chest.

 Don't miss a stop at the museum's extensive Treasure Shoppe or embark on the museum's Discovery Drawers treasure hunt.
-The museum is open daily, from 10 a.m. to 8 p.m.
+Don't miss the newest exhibit – Red Sea Pirates – featuring artifacts from as far as West Indies to Africa to the Red Sea.

 Located between Castillo Drive and Cathedral Place, St. George Street runs along the heart of downtown St. Augustine and is one of northeastern Florida's most charming shopping and dining districts.
 Browse restaurants, galleries, shops, and bakeries hidden throughout the street's Old World and historical decor.

 There are no cars allowed, but you can find plenty of parking in the surrounding downtown area.
-Guests can also ride the on and off tourist trolley and make their way to the nearby Castillo San Marco.
+Guests can also ride the Old Town Trolley and make their way to the nearby Cathedral Basilica of St. Augustine, Pirate & Treasure Museum, and Castillo de San Marcos.

 Not just a retail store featuring chocolates, St. Augustine’s “Original Chocolate Tour” is led by Whetstone Chocolatiers, makers of chocolates in the area since the 1960's.
 Tours include the history and making of chocolate and the Whetstone story off the Florida coast.